IamWaqasMuhammad/Expense-Tracker-App/README.md

-# 💰 MyExpenses – Smart Expense Tracker Appp
+# 💰 MyExpenses – Smart Expense Tracker App

 [MyExpenses](https://github.com/IamWaqasMuhammad/Expense-Tracker-App) is a powerful, secure, and user-friendly expense tracking application built with **Flutter**.
 It helps users track, analyze, and manage their expenses efficiently with real-time data, charts, and detailed reports.